LHolmberg/slack-clone/README.md

 # What I learned

 - Creating web requests
-- Understanding how to communicate with a REST API
+- Understanding how to communicate with a REST APIs
 - More experience using UIKit and auto-layout